Madinat al-Zahra: Overview

 The city covered an almost rectangular area measuring 1.5 km long (roughly from east to west) and 750 wide (roughly from north to south).
 Its perimeter was protected by a thick stone wall with square bastions.
 Today only about 10 of the 112 hectares (0.43 sq mi) of the city have been excavated and restored, although this area includes the main palaces.
 The highest point of the city was at the centre of its northern wall (near the palaces), which is 215 meters above sea level, while the lowest point, to the south and nearer to the river, is 70 meters lower.
-Most of the site slopes gradually down towards the river except in the central northern zone where there were three distinctive levels or terraces built into the hillside, with height differences of 10 meters or more between them.
+Most of the site slopes gradually down towards the river except in the central northern zone where there were three distinct levels or terraces built into the hillside, with height differences of 10 meters or more between them.
 The two upper levels were known as the "Alcázar" (al-Qasr in Arabic).
 Most of the modern excavations have focused on the Alcázar and its palaces, and these are the areas visitors can access today.

 According to historical Arabic sources, the three levels of the city had distinct functions: the uppermost level housed the private palaces of the caliph and his closest associates, the middle terrace housed the buildings of the state administration and the residences of high officials, and the much larger lower level was for the common people and the army.
 This design expressed the social and political hierarchy of the caliphate through the topography of the city itself.
 In practice, however, the division between levels was not so clear-cut as there were also many differences in elevation within each level.
 There also appears to be a division between the eastern and western sectors of the Alcázar, separated by a north-south axis that was aligned with the northern gate of the city.
 The eastern zone comprised the "official" sector, occupied by administrative and reception buildings, and the western zone served as the "private" sector, occupied by private residences of the caliph and his court.